-Angourie stars in period drama Ladies in Black, directed by Bruce Beresford and based on Madeleine St. John’s 1993 best-selling Australian novel The Women in Black.
+Angourie won Best Lead Actress at the 2018 AACTA Awards for her role in Bruce Beresford’s Ladies in Black, based on Madeleine St. John’s 1993 best-selling Australian novel The Women in Black.

 Angourie’s recent features include Every Day, directed by Michael Sucsy (The Vow, Grey Gardens) and based on the novel by David Levithan; Spider-Man: Homecoming; and Sofia Coppola’s The Beguiled, alongside Nicole Kidman, Colin Farrell, Kristen Dunst and Elle Fanning.